FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

 TASK [debug] *******************************************************************
 ok: [127.0.0.1] => {
-    "msg": "No one will be available globally in the office till Monday 01:00 GMT" }
+    "msg": "There is currently no one in the office, please try again later" }

 PLAY RECAP *********************************************************************